 Information on where to send payments was included with your Enrollment Packet.
-All payments must be kept current or are subject to late charges as stated on your Tuition Contract.
+All payments must be kept current or are subject to late charges as stated on your Tuition Agreement.
+All financial obligations to Kamehameha Schools Maui must be current in order to participate in student travel that requires parent funding.